jsquaredosquared/PyRegexBuilder/docs/tutorial.md

     )
     ```

-    Groups can be named unnamed.
+    Groups can be named or unnamed.
 See the available [groups](api-reference/groups.md).

 6. Set the flags for the regular expression and compile.